Last Updated on September 9, 2022 by Maryam Siddiqui

 In Portugal, house constructions are generally not well insulated.
 That is, the cold from the street passes through the walls, and even with heating, it becomes very cold indoors.

-Also, here the electricity bill is one of the most expensive in Europe, and using the heater too much can hurt your budget.
+Also, here the electricity bill is quite expensive, and using the heater too much can hurt your budget.

-In fact, these two factors combined, poor insulation and the high price of bills, make Portugal one of the countries where 19% of the population cannot afford to keep their home adequately warm, according to Eurostat data of 2018.
+In fact, these two factors combined, poor insulation and the high price of bills, make Portugal one of the countries where 19% of the population cannot afford to keep their home adequately warm, according to Eurostat data.

 So the tip is to make sure that your apartment or house is well insulated to get through the cold before winter comes.
 And don’t underestimate the importance of warm blankets, teas, and a good fireplace.